 Bledsoe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Bledsoe has a very low overall level of education: only 7.82% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bledsoe have a very low rate of college education: just 7.82% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Bledsoe in 2022 was $22,593, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $90,372 for a family of four.
 However, Bledsoe contains both very wealthy and poor people as well.